Visual Studio Code 1.20 has been released, changing the maximum file size that can be saved in VS Code!

 When I saw the comment "The minimap is a nuisance," I was a little shocked to learn that some people feel that way, but when I tried moving it to the left, it felt like there were scroll bars on both sides, so I thought I'd keep using it like this for a while

-The main reason why I use the minimap in the first place is because the scroll bar is thin and I'm terrible at moving the mouse cursor over it.
+The main reason I use the minimap is that the scrollbar is so thin that I'm terrible at hovering the mouse cursor over it.
 I

 've been using PCs for years, but my mouse skills just haven't improved at all.